-Mythili Raman is a partner in our Washington, DC office who focuses on litigation and white collar defense and was most recently Acting Assistant Attorney General for the Criminal Division at the U.S. Department of Justice.
-Her practice focuses on representing corporate entities and executives in a wide range of criminal and regulatory investigations, including matters involving allegations of federal fraud, securities, and money laundering violations; foreign bribery; environmental crime violations; and customs and import violations.
+Mythili Raman is a partner in our Washington, DC office who focuses on white collar defense and government investigations.
+She joined Covington after serving for 18 years at the Department of Justice in a variety of high-level leadership roles in several Administrations, including most recently as Acting Assistant Attorney General for the Criminal Division at the U.S. Department of Justice.
+Her practice focuses on representing corporate entities and executives in a wide range of criminal and regulatory investigations.

-Ms. Raman joined the Justice Department in 1996, where she served with distinction for nearly 18 years.
+Ms. Raman began her 18-year career with the Justice Department in 1996.
 Ms. Raman first served as a federal prosecutor both in the Criminal Division and at the U.S. Attorney's Office in Maryland, where she did extensive trial and appellate work, trying more than 20 jury trials and arguing several appeals before the U.S. Court of Appeals for the Fourth Circuit.
 Additionally, at the Maryland U.S. Attorney's Office, Ms. Raman held a variety of supervisory and leadership roles, including serving as the Appellate Chief and as the Chief of the Southern Division Branch Office.
 In 2006, Ms. Raman moved to the Justice Department's headquarters as Senior Counsel to the Deputy Attorney General.
 She later held a series of high-level leadership positions in the Criminal Division during the Bush and Obama administrations, including Acting Chief of Staff from 2008 to 2009, Principal Deputy Assistant Attorney General and Chief of Staff from 2009 to 2013, and Acting Assistant Attorney General from 2013 to 2014.

 Following law school, Ms. Raman served as a law clerk to Judge Francis D. Murnaghan, Jr., of the U.S. Court of Appeals for the Fourth Circuit and worked in private practice before joining the Justice Department.